-- 3.17 Overall 514 of the 558 schools in Kent with a current inspection were good or outstanding, and 93% of pupils were attending good or outstanding schools.
+- 3.15 Overall 515 of the 557 schools in Kent with a current inspection were good or outstanding, and 93% of pupils were attending good or outstanding schools.
 The priorities moving forward are to maintain the proportion of schools with a judgement of good or better, increase the number of schools graded as outstanding and move those who require improvement to become good as quickly as possible.
-Currently 22% of schools in Kent are judged to be outstanding. - 3.18 The percentage of Early Years settings which were Good or Outstanding at 96.3% is below the target of 98.0%.
-Sustaining this standard whilst also increasing the amount of outstanding provision remains a key priority for the Early Years and Childcare Service. - 3.19 The number of NEETs rises over the summer months due to school and college leavers and increases significantly in September as new data is processed and young people find new learning and training placements.
-The three-month rolled average for December, January and February that the DfE to benchmark Local Authority's performance, was 2.6% which was just off the target of 2.5% and is an improvement on the 2015/16 outturn of 3.0%.
-It is this figure which is used in national reporting. - 3.20 In the Early Years Foundation Stage 75.1% of children attending a school in Kent achieved a good level of development compared to the national figure of 71.5%.
+Currently 21% of schools in Kent are judged to be outstanding. - 3.16 The percentage of Early Years settings which were Good or Outstanding at 96.9% is below the target of 98.0%.
+Sustaining this standard whilst also increasing the amount of outstanding provision remains a key priority for the Early Years and Childcare Service. - 3.17 The percentage of Early Help cases closed by Early Help Units with outcomes achieved has decreased from 82.1% to 79.4% below the target of 82%.
+The rate of notifications received into Early Help per 10,000 of the 0 17 population has increased from 380.1 to 333.5. - 3.18 In the Early Years Foundation Stage 75.1% of children attending a school in Kent achieved a good level of development compared to the national figure of 71.5%.
+We had the second highest results when compared to our statistical neighbours (behind East Sussex with 76.5%). - 3.19 The percentage of referrals to Children's Social Care within 12 months of a previous referral is 26.7%.
+This compares to the latest published information for the England average of 21.9%, 24.0% for Kent's Statistical Neighbours and 25.2% for the South East (all comparative rates are for 2017/18 performance). - 3.20 The percentage of children/young people remaining in the same placement for the last 2 years (for those that have been in care for more than 2.5 years) is 69.8%, which is just below the Target of 70.0%.
+The latest published information for the

-We had the second highest results when compared to our statistical neighbours (behind East Sussex with 76.5%).
+England average is 70.0%, and 71.5% for Kent's Statistical Neighbours (both rates are for 2017/18).

-- 3.21 The percentage of referrals to Children's Social Care within 12 months of a previous referral is 25.9%.
-This compares to the latest published information for the England average, which is 21.9%, 24.0% for Kent's Statistical Neighbours and 25.2% for the South East (all comparative rates are for 2017/18 performance). - 3.22 Percentage of Children in Care who are placed in KCC Foster Care, or within Relatives and Friends placements (excluding Unaccompanied Asylum Seeing Children) is 83.4%, which is just below the target of 85.0%.
-Information regarding the availability of in-house foster placements is continually reviewed to ensure that capacity is fully utilised. - 3.23 The percentage of Care Leavers who are in education, employment or training (for those that the authority is in touch with) is 64.7%, which is slightly below the Target of 65.0%. - 3.24 The percentage of on-line case file audits of children's social care records rated as good or above is 73.8% which is below the Target of 75.0%.
-Within the last 12 months the Audit process has continued to undergo significant changes, both to the process and the software, but this measure continues to provide an indication of the quality of social work practice. - 3.25 At 20.0 the average caseload for Social Workers in the Children's Social Work Teams has improved from the last reported figures of 21.5 in September 2018 and 23.1 in July 2018.
-Whilst continuing to show improvement performance remains above the Target caseload of 18 children/young people.
-The reduction of caseloads continues to remain a key priority for Children's Social Work Services
+- 3.21 Percentage of Children in Care who are placed in KCC Foster Care, or within Relatives and Friends placements (excluding Unaccompanied Asylum Seeing Children) is 83.3%, which is just below the target of 85.0%.
+Information regarding the availability of in-house foster placements is continually reviewed to ensure that capacity is fully utilised. - 3.22 The percentage of Care Leavers who are in education, employment or training (for those that the authority is in touch with) is 64.2%, which is slightly below the Target of 65.0%. - 3.23 The percentage of on-line case file audits of children's social care records rated as good or above is 74.4% which is just below the Target of 75.0%.
+Within the last 12 months the Audit process has continued to undergo significant changes, both to the process and the software, but this measure continues to provide an indication of the quality of social work practice. - 3.24 At 20.6 the average caseload for Social Workers in the Children's Social Work Teams remains above the Target caseload of 18 children/young people.
+The reduction of caseloads continues to remain a key priority for Children's Social Work Services.